Read our detailed article about selling your house at a property auction.

 After the valuation, sellers need to prepare their property for listing.
 This involves ensuring the property is presentable and making any necessary repairs or improvements.

 The goal is to make the property appealing to a broad range of bidders.
-High-quality photographs and detailed descriptions play a crucial role here, as they are the primary means of showcasing the property on auction websites.
+High-quality photographs and detailed descriptions play a major role here, as they are the primary means of showcasing the property on auction websites.

 Setting guide and reserve prices

 Setting the right guide and reserve prices is a delicate balance.
-The guide price is an indication of where the bidding might start, and it's used to attract potential buyers.
+The guide price is an indication of where the bidding might start, and it's used to attract buyers.

 It's usually lower than the expected sale price to generate interest.
 Sellers should work closely with their estate agent or auctioneer to determine a competitive yet realistic guide price.